UAlbanyArchives/aspacemigration/README.md

 * There's also some debugging tools I use all time. `pp()` pretty prints an object to the console as JSON, `fields()` lists all the keys in an object, and `serializeOutput()` writes objects to your filesystem as .json files.

-* The library uses [easydict](https://pypi.python.org/pypi/easydict/) to make objects out the JSON, do you can call it with dot notation (`print collection.title`).
+* The library uses [easydict](https://pypi.python.org/pypi/easydict/) to make objects out of the JSON, so you can call it with dot notation (`print collection.title`).
 Writing this library enabled me from rewriting the same code, or finding that script I used last week to steal some lines from.
 Its really cool to be able to do this:

 		from archives_tools import aspace as AS